ayberkcansever/lemp/README.md

 3. Message

 #### 1. REQUEST
-Every request except logout request has a response: Success or Error covered in section 1.9 A response may have a content or may be empty (only success or error)
+Every request, except logout request has a response: Success or Error covered in section 1.9

+A response may have a content or may be empty (only success or error)

 ##### 1.1.
 Authentication Request/Response